PappyZero/Solidity-Blockchain-Developer-Foundry-Full-Course/README.md

 ⭐️ PappyZero Update | Welcome to Remix

+Lesson 3 is on Creating a Simple Storage contract.
 Getting Started
 Go to Remix
 Hit Compile
 Hit Deploy
-For a more in depth blog on working with remix, read here
+For a more in-depth blog on working with remix, read here

 Thank you!